Beth-Anath

 Beth-Anath was mentioned in the Bible as "one of the fenced cities that fell to the lot of Naphtali, and from which the Canaanites were not driven out."

 Early history

 Among the place names found in a list of Ramses II, Beth-anath remains the only name that clearly refers to the Galilee according to Judges 1:33.

 Beth-Anath has been translated to mean "temple of Anat", a Canaanite goddess linked to a Sumerian predecessor called Ninhursag.

 Beth-Anath continued to be settled by the native Canaanites, even after Israel's conquest of the land during the early Iron Age.
 The Zenon Papyri (mid 3rd-century BCE) mentions a certain estate belonging to Apollonius in Βαιτανατα (Beth-anath), a way-stop along the route traveled by the Zenon party as it passed through ancient Palestine.
-In the 2nd-century CE, Beth-Anath was considered a borderline village, inhabited by both Jews and Gentiles.

 Identification

 Several places have been identified with Beth-Anath.

 'Anin

 It has been suggested than 'Anin is the site of ancient Beth Anath, or Greek: Batanaia, mentioned in Eusebius' Onomasticon and in the Tosefta.